jason-c-child/taskapalooza/README.md

 #### Are there specific technologies that would fit here better than others?

-I'd recommend using Redis for the caching server as well as the task queue broker.
+I'd recommend using Redis for the caching server.
+Celery or [Kue](https://github.com/Automattic/kue)the task management.
 For a database it really doesn't matter much in my thinking; something with low latency reads would be ideal.
 Given that all our long running jobs are out-of-band then it seems like Node/Express/Koa would work well for handling the requests.
 That said, AWS has a swarm of managed services that could be exploited to stitch this together; SQS and Elastic Beanstalk (and to a lesser degree Lambda) come to mind.
 After all, not everyone wants to feed and water a cluster of Redis servers...